Apple Valley Guitar and Piano Academy

 PIANO ACTION "WEIGHT"

 No matter what type of piano you buy, avoid one whose keys are heavy or difficult to press.
-A child whose family who recently ignored this advice now has chronic pain in their right arm.
+Usually, this is only a problem with acoustic pianos.
+As an example, a child in a family who recently ignored this advice developed chronic pain in their right arm.

 Apple Valley Guitar and Piano Academy Home